SilkRose/Pony/src/stories/fluttershy-likes-rainbow-dash/fluttershy-likes-rainbow-dash.md

 # Fluttershy Likes Rainbow Dash

 Fluttershy trotted out of her door, almost tripping.
-Today she was going to ask Rainbow Dash out, and the thought of asking her out was all she could focus on.
+Today, she was going to ask Rainbow Dash out, and the thought of asking her out was all she could focus on.

 *Today is the day.
 You've waited too long already.*